-The Office of Educational Technology in collaboration with the Office of Curriculum and Instruction has procured external contractors to provide "Online Content for Blended Learning" that combine in-class instruction time with online content to utilize in District schools and alternative education programs.
-Fourteen vendors were selected - eleven to support the rotation model which supplements in-class instruction with online content and four for the a la carte model which provide online credit recovery and advanced placement courses (with one vendor providing content for both models).
-The vendors can provide digital content to personalize instruction, online courses to provide a means for credit recovery in high schools, advanced placement courses to expand the offerings in high schools, and courses for original credit where needed.
+The Office of Educational Technology in collaboration with the Office of Curriculum and Instruction has procured external contractors to provide "Online Content for Blended Learning" that combine in-class instruction time with online content to utilize in District K-12 schools and alternative education programs.
+Fourteen vendors were selected - eleven to support the Rotation Model which supplements in-class instruction with online content and four for the a la carte model which provides online credit recovery and Advanced Placement (AP) courses (with one vendor providing content for both models).
+The vendors can provide digital content to personalize instruction, online courses to provide a means for credit recovery in high schools, AP courses to expand the AP offerings in high schools, and courses for original credit where needed.
 Please Note: As part of a la carte model, school-based teachers will facilitate these online courses and serve as the teacher of record - conferring grades and credits.

 Schools may use funds to purchase approved content from the vendors and may use Title I funds if they satisfy the following requirements: